 Kathy Schiffer is a Catholic blogger.
 In addition to her blog Seasons of Grace, her articles have appeared in the National Catholic Register, Aleteia, Zenit, the Michigan Catholic, Legatus Magazine, and other Catholic publications.
 She’s worked for Catholic and other Christian ministries since 1988, as radio producer, director of special events and media relations coordinator.
 Kathy and her husband, Deacon Jerry Schiffer, have three adult children.

-This year on June 23, the Catholic Church celebrates the Solemnity of the Sacred Heart of Jesus.
+Every year, 19 days after Pentecost, the Catholic Church celebrates the Solemnity of the Sacred Heart of Jesus.
 But where did that tradition originate?

 Devotion to the wounded heart of Jesus has its origins in the eleventh century, when pious Christians meditated on the Five Wounds of Christ.
 There grew up among the faithful prayers to the Sacred Heart, prayers to the Shoulder Wound of Christ—private devotions which helped Christians to focus on the passion and death of Christ, and thus to grow in love for our Savior who had suffered and died for us.